Skip to main content Skip to footer

 Pictured: Martin D-28 Authentic 1937 VTS Top Dreadnought Acoustic Guitar

-Closing the Case for the D-28
+Closing the Case for the Martin D-28

 The D-28 has always been one of those guitars that just seems to be there at critical moments in music history.
 Its relatively unadorned looks and unsurpassed tone and clarity have made it very much the touchstone in acoustic guitar music.
 For so many legends, the D-28 was the guitar that became a part of them.
 Sonically and aesthetically, the D-28 defined what a dreadnought guitar should be, and its spirit lives in every acoustic guitar model that that starts with a "D."

 If this article has you closing your eyes and dreaming, rest assured that Guitar Center has the D-28 that's in those dreams, whether it's a custom order from C.F.
-Martin & Company, a new version that's already hanging on the wall in one of our stores, or in our huge Used & Vintage collection.
+Martin & Company, a new version that's already hanging on the wall in one of our stores, or in our huge Used & Vintage collections.
 Just come in and talk to one of our associates at your local Guitar Center store or dial up our Contact Center to speak with a Gear Adviser, and we'll help you track down the one that fits you like a glove.

 Tags: